File Allocation Table: FAT12

 Between April and August 1980, while borrowing the FAT concept for SCP's own 8086 operating system QDOS 0.10, Tim Paterson extended the table elements to 12 bits, reduced the number of FATs to two, redefined the semantics of some of the reserved cluster values, and modified the disk layout, so that the root directory was now located between the FAT and the data area for his implementation of FAT12.
 Paterson also increased the nine-character (6.3) filename length limit to eleven characters to support CP/M-style 8.3 filenames and File Control Blocks.
 The format used in Microsoft Standalone Disk BASIC's 8-bit file system precursor was not supported by QDOS.
-By August 1980, QDOS had been renamed 86-DOS.
+By August 1980, QDOS had been renamed to 86-DOS.
 Starting with 86-DOS 0.42, the size and layout of directory entries was changed from 16 bytes to 32 bytes in order to add a file date stamp and increase the theoretical file size limit beyond the previous limit of 16 MB.

 86-DOS 1.00 became available in early 1981.
 Later in 1981, 86-DOS evolved into Microsoft's MS-DOS and IBM PC DOS.

 The capability to read previously formatted volumes with 16-byte directory entries was dropped with MS-DOS 1.20.

 FAT12 used 12-bit entries for the cluster addresses; some values were reserved to mark the end of a chain of clusters, to mark unusable areas of the disk, or for other purposes, so the maximum number of clusters was limited to 4078.
 To conserve disk space, two 12-bit FAT entries used three consecutive 8-bit bytes on disk, requiring manipulation to unpack the 12-bit values.
 This was sufficient for the original floppy disk drives, and small hard disks up to 32 megabytes.
 The FAT16B version available with DOS 3.31 supported 32-bit sector numbers, and so increased the volume size limit.

 All the control structures fit inside the first track, to avoid head movement during read and write operations.
 Any bad sector in the control structures area would make the disk unusable.
 The DOS formatting tool rejected such disks completely.
 Bad sectors were allowed only in the file data area.
 Clusters containing bad sectors were marked unusable with the reserved value 0xFF7 in the FAT.